Samreay/Samreay/content/reviews/millenium_mage/index.md

 ---
 title:  "A review of J.L.
 Mullins' 'Millenium Mage'"
-short_title: "Millenium Mage"
 description: "A female-led, slice-of-life, character-driven story with a unique magic system and worldbuilding."
-long_description: "A female-led, slice-of-life, character-driven story with a unique magic system and worldbuilding."
 date: 2023-01-11
 categories: [reviews]
 review: B